 Flash-forward to March 11 when Mayupatapi was about to perform at a Dean’s luncheon in the Humanities Building.
 As we lined up for our entrance, Jonathan asked who was going to lead.
 Ensemble members looked at one another uncomfortably.
 Suddenly I found myself saying, “I am the village elder.
 I will lead.”
 And I did.

-As I complete my third-quarter at UCR, I look forward to the Mayupatapi performances at the Music Department’s World Music Festival in May and the ensemble’s final concert in June.
+As I complete my third-quarter at UCR, I look forward to the Mayupatapi performances at the Music Department’s World Music Festival on May 17th and the ensemble’s final concert on Friday, May 31 at 8:00pm.
 I pray that the air-conditioning in the theater works this time, but, come what may, I shall rise to the occasion.

 By the way, no one has heard me play Andean Klezmer.

 Audrey Coleman is a writer, educator and graduate student in ethnomusicology at the University of California, Riverside.